bobozhezhe/Scalable-NUMA-Aware-Shared-Memory-Data-Structures/doc/weekly_status.md

 2. Write a simple test case for mem test.
 3. Prepare test cases for shared mem.
 (Random data + multi-way access + shared mem)
 4. Set up and run the test software to show the perm of Boost.
+5. Create several test cases with random numbers of each data structure, in different ways of memory allocation and compare their performances.